brandonbjs/bjshaf-portfolio/README.md

 ### Purpose:

-The purpose of this project is to practice, improve, and showcase my MERN stack development capabilities, while also showcasing my portfolio of projects.
+The purpose of this project is to practice, improve, and showcase my React development capabilities, while also consolidating my portfolio of projects.

 ### Planning:

--   **Front-End Development:** The front-end user interface will be designed using React and styled using CSS.
-I will uphold ES6 best practices to provide the user with an intuitive and enjoyable character building experience.
+-   **Front-End Development:** The front-end user interface is designed using React and styled using CSS.
+I will uphold ES6 best practices to provide the user with an intuitive, responsive, and enjoyable website experience.
--   **Hosting:** TBD
+-   **Hosting:** GitHub Pages and GoDaddy

 ### Functionality

-The portfolio website will give users a way to learn about me, interact with all my projects from a central website, and understand my capabilities and qualifications.
+The portfolio website gives users a way to learn about me, interact with all my projects, and understand my capabilities and qualifications.

 #### React Components